LizardByte/Sunshine/docs/source/about/guides/linux.rst

 Stream Launcher Script
 ++++++++++++++++++++++

-This is the main entrypoint script that will run the sunshine-setup script, start up X server, and sunshine.
+This is the main entrypoint script that will run the ``sunshine-setup.sh`` script, start up X server, and Sunshine.
-*This is your wrapper entrypoint script that the ssh client will run to start streaming with sunshine*.
+*The client will call this script that runs on the host*.

 **Sunshine Startup Script**